torvalds/linux/tools/testing/selftests/drivers/net/README.rst

   # Variable set in a file
   NETIF=eth0

+Please note that the config parser is very simple, if there are any non-alphanumeric characters in the value it needs to be in double quotes.

 Local test (which don't require endpoint for sending / receiving traffic) need only the ``NETIF`` variable.
 Remaining variables define the endpoint and communication method.